Kick-Off Meeting Prep

 - Select a team leader.

-- Select a team webmaster.
-Responsible for creating and maintaining the team web site and document drive.
+- Select a team document master.
+Responsible for creating and maintaining the team document drive.